ChrNg404/Data_Science_ETL_Project/README.md

 Our website (analysis only) is at: https://chrng404.github.io/Data_Science_ETL_Project/templates/index.html

-Our website with web application incorporated: run app.py and view on local host
+Our website with web application incorporated: run "app.py" and view website on local host

 For a better look at our findings, please feel free to visit our website or view the powerpoint presentation.